 Working Together to Safeguard Children 2018 (Working Together) provides statutory guidance to safeguarding partners on the conducting of reviews.
-The guidance provides clarity on the criteria to be considered and provides a process, using a rapid review system, to oversee the review on behalf of the safeguarding partners.
+The guidance provides clarity on the criteria to be considered and provides a process, using a rapid review system, to oversee the review on behalf of the safeguarding partners4.
 In Knowsley, there is a system in place to identify serious cases and oversee the review.
 The Working Together guidance can be viewed at:

-https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/779401/Working Together to Safeguard-Children.pdf
+https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_da ta/file/779401/Working_Together_to_Safeguard-Children.pdf

-&lt;sup>1 Child in need - Under Section 17 of the Children Act 1989, Local Authorities have a duty to safeguard and promote the welfare of children within their area if they are in need.
+1 Child in need - Under Section 17 of the Children Act 1989, Local Authorities have a duty to safeguard and promote the welfare of children within their area if they are in need.
 A child is in need when they are disabled, or they are unlikely to achieve a reasonable standard of health or development or if a child's health or development is likely to be significantly impaired if services are not offered to him or her.

-&lt;sup>2 Child protection plan - For all those children who have been identified at a Child Protection Conference as being at a continuing risk of significant harm, a Child Protection Plan will be created.
+2 Child protection plan - For all those children who have been identified at a Child Protection Conference as being at a continuing risk of significant harm, a Child Protection Plan will be created.
 This is a plan setting out what steps and provisions are needed to safeguard a child's welfare and minimize all risks of harm to a child.

-&lt;sup>3 Section 20 Children Act 1989 - provides the local authority with the power to provide accommodation for children without a court order when they do not have somewhere suitable to live.
+3 Section 20 Children Act 1989 - provides the local authority with the power to provide accommodation for children without a court order when they do not have somewhere suitable to live.
 It is widely known as voluntary accommodation because the parents must agree to the child being accommodated.
+4 Safeguarding partners - A safeguarding partner in relation to a local authority area in England is defined under the Children

-&lt;sup>a Safeguarding partners - A safeguarding partner in relation to a local authority area in England is defined under the Children Act 2004 (as amended by the Children and Social Work Act, 2017) as: the local authority; a clinical commissioning group for an area any part of which falls within the local authority area; the chief officer of police for an area any part of which falls within the local authority area.
+4 Safeguarding partners - A safeguarding partner in relation to a local authority area in England is defined under the Children Act 2004 (as amended by the Children and Social Work Act, 2017) as: the local authority; a clinical commissioning group for an area any part of which falls within the local authority area; the chief officer of police for an area any part of which falls within the local authority area; the chief officer of police for an area any part of which falls within the local authority area.